 If you’re not good at heat-styling your hair, try using gel and combing back your hair for a slicked-back look (excellent for blazers or “power-suit” outfits!) or tie your hair back in a high ponytail.
 You can even throw your hair into a bun and pull out some baby hairs for an effortless “I-woke-up-like-this” look.

-Shop the Chanel Medium Flap Bag Dupe for $119
+Shop the Chanel Medium Flap-Inspired Bag for $119

 What are your favorite ways to dress like you’re rich?
 Let’s talk in the comments and don’t forget to subscribe to my newsletter below for more styling tips and outfit ideas.